KEPO: Knowledge-Enhanced Preference Optimization for Multimodal Reasoning with Applications to Medical VQA: Method

-Concretely, the rollout proceeds as follows: \begin{enumerate} \item \textbf{Adaptive Trigger.} For each input $x$, the student policy $\pi_\theta$ first performs standard on-policy rollout by sampling a group of $G$ trajectories $\{y_i\}_{i=1}^G \sim \pi_\theta(\cdot\mid x)$.
-If $\max_{i \in \{1,\dots,G\}} r(y_i)=0$, the rollout is deemed unsuccessful and knowledge-enhanced exploration mechanism is triggered.
+Both policies share parameters $\theta$ and differ only in their conditioning context.
+The self-enhanced policy is invoked only in failure-triggered exploration during training.
+Concretely, the rollout proceeds as follows. \begin{enumerate} \item \textbf{Adaptive Trigger.} For each input $x$, the standard rollout policy $\pi_S$ first performs on-policy rollout by sampling a group of $G$ trajectories: